tuya/tuya-connector-python/README.md

 # tuya-connector-python

-The `tuya-connector-python` SDK is desinged to support open APIs and Pulsar Messages provided by Tuya.
-Before using, you can read more about Tuya cloud Development by accessing [official documentation](https://developer.tuya.com/en/docs/iot/quick-start1?id=K95ztz9u9t89n).
+The `tuya-connector-python` SDK is desinged to support open APIs and Pulsar messages provided by Tuya.
+Before using this SDK, you can see [Quick Start](https://developer.tuya.com/en/docs/iot/quick-start1?id=K95ztz9u9t89n) on the Tuya Developer website to learn more about Cloud Development Platform.

-## Installation
+## Install

 `pip3 install tuya-connector-python`

 ## Getting Started